php4dev/heroku-wordpress/wp-content/plugins/wpvivid-backuprestore/readme.txt

-=== Migrate & Backup WordPress - WPvivid Backup Plugin ===
+=== Backup & Migration & Unused Images Cleaner - WPvivid Backup Plugin ===
 Contributors: wpvivid
-Tags: move, clone, migrate, copy, backup, restore, auto backup, cloud backup Requires at least: 4.5
+Tags: move, clone, migrate, cleaner, backup, restore, auto backup, cloud backup Requires at least: 4.5
-Tested up to: 5.5
+Tested up to: 5.6
 Requires PHP: 5.3
-Stable tag: 0.9.44
+Stable tag: 0.9.48
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

-Migrate a backup of WP site to a new host (or domain),schedule and send a backup to leading remote storage.
+Migrate a backup of WP site, schedule offsite backups, clean unused images before backup and migration.
 All in one backup & migration plugin

 == Description ==
-WPvivid Backup Plugin is the only free all-in-one backup, restore and migration WordPress plugin.
+WPvivid Backup Plugin offers backup and migration as basic features, and is integrating more and more elegant features, such as unused images cleaner etc.

-Migrate a copy of WP site to a new host (a new domain), schedule backups, send backups to leading remote storage.
+Migrate a copy of WP site to a new host (a new domain), schedule backups, send backups to leading remote storage, clean unused images before backup and migration.
 All in one backup & migration plugin.

 == WPvivid Backup for MainWP ==
 [WPvivid Backup for MainWP](https://wpvivid.com/wpvivid-backup-for-mainwp) is now available to download.